Host of Payment Matters

 On this episode of Payment Matters, Jeff is joined by Dr. Alan Young, Chief Medical Officer of Gyant.
 Jeff and Dr. Young discuss emerging technology and telehealth in response to the COVID-19 pandemic.

-Listen to the full episode now, or read the excerpt below.
+Listen to the full episode on SoundCloud, or read the excerpt below.

 Jeff Lin: You have an interesting perspective where you are on the healthcare front lines, but you’ve also transitioned to focus on healthcare technology.
 How did you move from being a practicing physician to technology and what drove that movement?